 Content and Recording

-I still do a lot of online meetings from home, even if I haven’t been making formal content in a while.
+I take a lot of meetings from home, even if I haven’t been making formal content in a while.
 For them I’m grateful for my Shure SM7B Microphone which sits on a Samson MBA48 microphone boom arm and plugs into a Focusrite Scarlett 2i2 (4th Generation).
-Historically I’ve tried a number of over-priced webcams but I’ve never found one as good as the built-in camera on the Apple Studio Displays.
+Historically I’ve tried a number of over-priced webcams but I’ve never found one as good as the built-in camera on the Apple Studio Display.

 Entertainment and Other Gadgets

 My all-time favorite devices are Amazon Kindles and I currently have a Kindle Colorsoft Signature Edition.
-I started using Kindle for travel as I can easily go through 5 or more books on a 1-week trip and it makes doing so so much easier.
-Today it means I always have a book with me which I take full advantage of whether on the bus or just to pass the time.
+I started using Kindle for travel often go through 5 or more books on a 1-week trip and it makes doing so much easier.
+Today it means I always have a book with me which I take full advantage of whether on the bus or to pass the time.

 While I mentioned our Apple TVs above, and my wife uses them quite a bit, I rarely watch TV.
 Instead I have either music or podcasts playing constantly.
-For my commute and when I’m out I use Beats Fit Pro wireless earbuds which, unlike AirPods, actually stay in my ears.
+For my commute and when I’m out I use Powerbeats Pro 2 headphones which, unlike AirPods, stay in my ears.
 I also have AirPods Max (silver) but don’t use them nearly as much as I thought I would.

-If I don’t need headphones we have a collection of various Sonos models at home with at least one speaker in each room.
-At work, thanks for my private office, I have a Klipsh The One Plus Bluetooth speaker which does a great job for 8-10 hours a day.
+For when I don’t need headphones we have a collection of various Sonos models at home with at least one speaker in each room.
+At work, thanks to having a private office, I have a Klipsh The One Plus Bluetooth speaker which does a great job for 8-10 hours a day.

 Software